kirkocha1/universal_cache/README.md

 # universal_cache
 Small project for testing kotlin lang

-Small lib for universal cache with replacment old results with new one.
+Small lib for universal cache with replacement old results with new one.